“It’s a dangerous business, Frodo, going out your door.”

 But here comes the real surprise… there is nothing behind the door of 43 hobbit houses!

-Well, basically the door can’t be opened at all. 😀 The scenes inside the hobbit houses were filmed elsewhere and only one door can be opened which leads you to a more or less empty space.
+Well, the door can’t be opened at all. 😀 The scenes inside the hobbit houses were filmed elsewhere, and only one door can be opened, which leads you to a more or less empty space.

 Nevertheless, just moving the squeaky doors and stepping inside gives you the feeling that this IS REAL after all.

-And regardless of the fact that there is just ONE actual hole, the houses are so cute from the outside, with so many details – from bread loaves on the tables to blacksmith tools and small mailboxes – you can easily forget that the magic ends behind the doors.
+And even though there is just ONE actual hole, the houses are so cute from the outside, with so many details – from bread loaves on the tables to blacksmith tools and small mailboxes – you can easily forget that the magic ends behind the doors.

-And best of all – 44 holes means crowds somewhat scatter around and you won’t be short any photos – the only thing to consider is perhaps to bring that extra camera battery with you!
+And best of all – 44 holes means crowds somewhat scatter around and you can take as many photos as you’d like – the only thing to consider is to bring that extra camera battery with you!

-While visiting Hobbiton, make sure you pay attention to the amazing details; miniature hobbit suits that dry in the wind, chairs and tables, wooden carts and signposts.
+While visiting Hobbiton, make sure you pay attention to the incredible details; miniature hobbit suits that dry in the wind, chairs and tables, wooden carts and signposts.